prog4biol/pfb2019/README.md

 #### Reserved Words

 The following is a list of Python keywords.
-These are special words that already have a purpose in python and therefore cannot be used as indentifier names.
+These are special words that already have a purpose in python and therefore cannot be used as identifier names.

 ```
 and         exec        not